Ethan deBeau, Viscount Danforth, hated being a drunkard.

 “You can’t have them both.”

 “Here now.”
-Mick grabbed Ethan’s arm.
+Mick grabbed his arm.
 “You can’t bed down there.”

-Ethan knocked his hand away.
+He knocked the other man’s hand away.
 “I’ll cut ye heart out if ye try to steal me medicine again.”

 “Medicine.”
 Mac snorted in disgust.
 “We don’t want your damned gin.”
 He moved to the other side.

-Strong hands clasped Ethan by his upper arms and yanked him into a standing position.
+Strong hands clasped him by his upper arms and yanked him into a standing position.

 “Good God, man,” Mick said.
 “Are you drinking your spirits or bathing in them?”